LiamLiu41/ELEC5630/Assignment3/readme.md

 8. **(Optional) Non-linear Optimization for Triangulation and PnP**
    Further refine the results of **triangulation** and **PnP** by minimizing projection error after each step.
-   Implementing this step can grant **+20% bonus points** for improved reconstruction accuracy.

 ---